Yorcs/MangaScrape/README.md

 Tools: Python | BeautifulSoup

-A Web Scraper designed to scrape data from a manga website.
-By using BeautifulSoup, this program is able to obtain data according to the constraints.
-Furthermore, this program runs every 10 minutes
+A specialized Web Scraper engineered to extract data from a manga website efficiently.
+Leveraging the power of BeautifulSoup, this software seamlessly retrieves data as per specified criteria.
+Moreover, it operates on a scheduled interval of every 10 minutes, systematically archiving the results into text files for further analysis.

+## Further Implementations

+- Building a front-end application using React
+- Improving the back-end by using Django
+- Saving the result into a database instead of a txt
+- Automate the program to run once a day instead of every 10 minutes using Selenium
+- Develop a mobile application using React Native